 Fair values of purchase consideration and non-controlling interests

 Purchase consideration \$ 23,226

 Non-controlling interests 12,158

 Aggregate of fair values of purchase consideration and non-controlling interests 35,384

 Recognized amounts of identifiable assets acquired, and liabilities assumed

 Cash and cash equivalents 3,060

 Trade receivables 2,544

 Non-trade receivables 5,040

 Other current assets 19,429

-Debt and equity securities -
+Debt and equity securities

 Operating lease right-of-use assets 620

 Property and equipment 1,193

 Intangible assets 5,795

 Other non-current assets 832

 Contract liabilities 807

 Short-term borrowings and current portion of long-term debt 8,465

 Other current liabilities 2,009

 Operating lease liabilities 6,219

 Other non-current liabilities 17,248

 Deferred tax liabilities 959

 Total identifiable net assets 2,806

 Goodwill \$ 32,578

 The goodwill represents the future economic benefits expected to arise from other intangible assets acquired that do not qualify for separate recognition, including expected future synergies and the technical expertise of the acquired workforce.
-None of the goodwill generated from the acquisition was tax deductible.
 The intangible asset acquired relates to intellectual property rights.
 The remaining useful lives of intellectual property rights are between 5.8 and 9.8 years.

-LOCUS is included in the Company's combined results beginning March 31, 2022.
-Total revenues and net loss attributable to LOCUS for the period from March 31, 2022, to December 31, 2022, were \$18.2 million and \$6 million, respectively.
-The following unaudited pro forma financial information presents the combined results of operations of Webtoon and LOCUS, in thousands, as if the acquisition occurred on January 1, 2022.
+LOCUS is included in the Company's consolidated results beginning March 31, 2022.
+Total revenue and net loss attributable to LOCUS for the period from March 31, 2022 to December 31, 2022 were \$18.2 million and \$3.6 million, respectively.
+The following unaudited pro forma financial information presents the consolidated results of operations of WEBTOON and LOCUS, in thousands, as if the acquisition occurred on January 1, 2022.
 The unaudited pro forma financial information is presented for informational purposes only and is not indicative of the results of operations that would have been achieved if the acquisition had taken place on the date indicated or of results that may occur in the future.

-Year ended December 31, 2022
+Year Ended December 31, 2022

 Total revenue \$ 1,084,557

-Combined Net Loss \$ (132,159)
+Net loss \$ (132,159)